This post contains affiliate links. Please see our disclosure policy.

 A stack of chocolate chip cookies with broken open halves showing the gooey insides.

-• Dairy-free – Use your favorite, trusted dairy-free butter and chocolate to make this recipe dairy-free.
+• Dairy-free – Use your favorite, trusted dairy-free butter and chocolate.

 A skillet of brown butter.